 German ace Michael Schumacher is widely recognised as being the world’s best ever racing driver.
-Michael is a 7 times F1 World Champion and now races for the Mercedes GP Petronas Formula One Team.
+Michael is a 7 times F1 World Champion and most recently raced for the Mercedes GP Petronas Formula One Team.

 Michael’s last championship title in 2004 was secured before the season end, taking his total number of titles to 7.
 Memorably, he did this by finishing 2nd at Spa in Belgium, in Ferrari’s 700th race, to accumulate enough points to seal the deal.